jsdealy/latin/miscellae/guideToLatinConversation.md

 docere, to teach.

-Domo, domui, domi-
-tiim, domare, to tame.
+Domo, domui, domitiim, domare, to tame.

 Diico, duxi, ductum,
 ducfire, to lead.

-Duresco, dnrui, du-
-rere and durescere, to
+Duresco, dnrui, durere and durescere, to grow hard.
-grow hard.

 Edo, edidi, esuni and